 - The right to internet access

-If you scan the previous list of suggested rights while considering the negative/positive and conventional/natural distinctions, you can see that there is plenty of room for disagreement about which ones should be included and how they should all be honored.
+If you scan the previous list of suggested rights while considering the negative/positive and conventional/natural distinctions, you can see that there is room for disagreement about which ones should be included and how they should all be honored.

 - Is the right to free education really on par with the right to be free from slavery?